energysistem/manuals/42496- Tower CT1/en/02-care.md

 ## Care and maintenance

-* Do not expose your *Energy Tower CT1* to impacts dust or even high temperatures.
+*	Do not expose your *Energy Box CT1 Bluetooth* to impacts, dust, direct sunlight, humidity or high temperatures.

-* Do not use corrosive or abrasive cleaning products.
+*	Do not use corrosive nor abrasive cleaning products.

-* Keep the device clean and without dust.
+*	Keep the speaker clean and dust free, use for this a soft dry cloth.

 *	Do not disassemble the device.
-Any repair should be done by the qualified staff of Energy Sistem Technology, S.A.
+All reparation should be done exclusively Energy Sistem Technology, S.A. qualified staff.

-* Keep your *Energy Tower CT1* for form water or humidity, that one can be harmful for both speakers or for the amplifier.

-* Make sure that your *Energy Tower CT1* is off while you are not using it.